Spring Garden Revival

 Milton Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near wetlands and protected areas in Milton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near wetlands, vernal pools, and other protected areas in Milton is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of wetlands or vernal pools require careful planning and may necessitate a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-The Milton Conservation Commission provides oversight and guidance, especially during sensitive periods such as the breeding season for birds (March-August) and vernal pool activity (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect local wildlife and habitats.
+Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) from the Conservation Commission.
+Special restrictions apply during wildlife breeding seasons—March through August for birds and March through June for vernal pools.
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended to protect local habitats.
+Always verify jurisdiction and permitting requirements before mowing near resource areas.

 Milton Conservation Commission